LAST UPDATED: 5/14/23 – Galápagos photography guide

 Because you will be spending so much time on and near the water while in the Galápagos Islands, I would strongly recommend bringing a rain sleeve for your camera.
 These sleeves protect your camera from rain and splashing water and will give you some peace of mind when you are shooting out in the elements.
 A rain sleeve will also come in handy when touring the volcanoes in the highlands on some of the islands as these areas tend to get more rain than other parts of the islands.

-The last piece of equipment I would suggest that you bring isn’t actually a piece of equipment for your camera.
+The last piece of equipment I suggest that you bring isn’t actually a piece of equipment for your camera.
 Instead, a photo journal is a tool that you can use to help you remember what you did on your trip and put your pictures into context.
 I carry a photo journal with me when I travel and I spend a little time each night documenting where we visited, what we did, and what new things I saw or learned.
 It is a great way to keep track of your travels.

 General Photography Tips for the Galápagos